So there’s a murdering, rapist pimp being celebrated at the Louvre for his genius.

 And we note that crucially, there are conflicting versions of the story about CK and two women in a hotel room and that in one version he prevented them from leaving which if true changes the dynamic completely.
 In other versions he did not prevent them from leaving.
 If he did not prevent them from leaving then we maintain what we have written above.
 Here’s an unsubstantiated version from 2015.

 And here’s a Guardian piece that starts off as thoughtful analysis of the wider moral dilemma and ends up removing its own spine:

 1. People like to point out that Margaret Atwood said it, except that a look into the origins of the phrase show that a man said it to her and she wrote it down.
 But why quibble.
 It’s still a telling phrase.

 2. We’ve been conditioned to say CK was pathetic or some version of that to signal our moral disapproval but, is it really pathetic?
 In the first instance this gets back to rejecting the misandrist view that what he did is the equivalent of rape.
 Secondly, once you accept a spectrum of action and emotion it really doesn’t seem pathetic.
-I’ll advised?
+Poor judgement?
 Certainly.
 Lacking self-awareness?
 Probably and certainly given how thoughtful he is, it suggests both a blind spot in his self-awareness that was large enough to drive a truck through and still have room to spare and a blind spot in the wider culture.